digital-asset/cn-quickstart/README.md

 - **stop-application**: Like `stop`, but leaves the observability services running.
 - **restart**: Re-runs the application services by stopping and then starting it again.
 - **build**: Builds frontend, Daml model, and backend.
+- **console-app-provider**: Starts the Canton console using Docker, connected to the running app provider ledger.
-- **console**: Starts the Canton console using Docker, connected to the running application ledger.
+- **console-app-user**: Starts the Canton console using Docker, connected to the running app user ledger.
 - **shell**: Starts Daml Shell using Docker, connected to the running application PQS database.
 - **status**: Shows the status of Docker containers.
 - **logs**: Shows logs of Docker containers.